Albluca/rRoma/README.md

 Type <- factor(Type, levels = c("normal", "primary", "metastasized"))
 ```

+This will allow plotting functions, such as `Plot.Genesets`, to use more meaningful ordering when reporting information.

 ### Selecting the module list

 At this point we can create the metagene files.
 We will extract all the "HALLMARK" geneset from MSig.
 We will also remove "HALLMARK_" from the names to simplify the graphical representation.